Wiiktor22/NTKQueryKit/Sources/NTKQueryKit/Documentation.docc/Entry.md

 # ``NTKQueryKit``

-A comprehensive server-state management framework, that enables to manage efficiently data-fetching with automatic caching.
+A comprehensive server-state management framework for SwiftUI applications, that enables to manage efficiently data-fetching with automatic caching.

 ## Overview